 At JHS, fuzz pedals have been in our lineup for over a decade.
 We have designed original circuits, replicated classics, and we have seen the trend of fuzz popularity come and go.
 The "Legends Of Fuzz'' series is our tribute to the most important fuzz circuits ever made.
 It is our way of ensuring that the stories of these effects live on in the music that you are going to make.
 From the earliest days of fuzz in the mid-60's London scene to the 1990's ex-Soviet military factories that brought the Big Muff back to life, fuzz tells a story, and that story includes guitarists just like you.
 There is nothing more primitive than plugging your guitar into a vintage fuzz circuit; it is raw, untamed, and so pure that it pushes the boundaries of what your instrument can accomplish.
 Plug into a fuzz and plug into sixty years of beautifully broken sound.

-BITE - Controls the amount of fuzz.
-Left is less, right is more.
+FREQUENCY - Controls the frequency response.
+Left is darker, right is brighter.

 Payment & Security

 Your payment information is processed securely.
 We do not store credit card details nor have access to your credit card information.